lewistrotter/ssrf/README.md

 ## Introduction

-SSRF (Spatial-Spectral Random Forest) is a simple but effective method for gap-filling thick cloud pixels in satellite (e.g., Landsat, Sentinel-2) image pixels (Wang et al., 2022).
+SSRF (Spatial-Spectral Random Forest) is a simple but effective method for gap-filling thick cloud pixels in satellite (e.g., Landsat, Sentinel-2) images (Wang et al., 2022).
 The technique uses spatial spatially adjacent and multispectral information of known images simultaneously based on random forests.

-The SSRF technique is notoriously memory-heavy and slow in Python.
-This implementation is virtually the same as the original implementation (Wang et al. 2022) except we use XGBoost, numba, and dask (optional) to reduce processing time improve scalability.
+The original SSRF technique is memory-heavy and slow in Python.
+This implementation is virtually the same as Wang et al. (2022) but uses XGBoost, numba, and dask (optional) to reduce processing time improve scalability.

 Key features:
 - Modern gap-filling algorithm;
 - Works on multi-spectral reflectance or single-band indices (e.g., NDVI);
-- Fast and scalable implemntation based on numba and dask;
+- Fast and scalable implementation based on numba and dask;
-- Easy to integrate with existing Python workflows
+- Easy to integrate with existing Python workflows;
 - Minimal dependencies;

 ---